 Benefits and challenges of the above mentioned three operating modes are briefly summarised as follows:

-Synchronised operationavoids any BS-BS and MS-MS interferences therefore allowing coexistence between adjacent networks without the need for guard bands or additional filters.
-This operating mode simplifies the network deployment relatively to interference mitigation.
-Synchronised operation leads to the selection of a common frame structure, which determines a specific DL / UL transmission ratio and frame length and has an impact on network performance (latency, spectral efficiency, throughput, coverage).
-A common phase clock reference (e.g. UTC) and accuracy/performance constraints that depend on the underlining technology (e.g. +/- 1.5 μs for LTE-TDD and 5G-NR) is required and those aspects and challenges are detailed in ECC report 216.
+Synchronised operation is the recommended mode for Macro cells in general since it since it avoids any BS-BS and MS-MS interferences therefore allowing coexistence between adjacent networks without the need of guard bands or additional filters.
+This operating mode simplifies network deployment because no additional interference mitigation is required.
+Synchronised operation leads to the selection of a compatible frame structure, which determines a specific DL / UL transmission ratio and frame length which contribute to the network performance (latency, spectral efficiency, throughput).
+A common phase clock reference (e.g. UTC) and accuracy/performance constraints that depend on the underlining technology (e.g. +/- 1.5 μs for LTE-TDD and 5G-NR) is required and those aspects and challenges are detailed in ECC Report 216.

-Unsynchronised operation does not require the adoption of a common frame structure among licensees.
+Unsynchronised operation does not require the adoption of a compatible frame structure among licensees.
 Licensees can select the most appropriate frame structure independently and can adapt the frame structure to service and end user requirements, which may change depending on the location and on time.
 However, in a multi-operator scenario, the flexibility in operators’ frame structure selection leads to a number of interference scenarios that need to be assessed and managed.

-similar to , with the exception that can be allowedSemi-synchronised operation is similar to synchronised operation, with the exception that simultaneous UL / DL transmissions between networks can be allowed in some defined parts of the frame.
-This leads to a controlled degree of frame structure flexibility at the expense of some controlled interference.
+Semi-synchronised operation is a mixed mode of synchronised and unsynchronised operation.
+This mode allows simultaneous UL / DL transmissions between networks in some defined parts of the frame.
+This leads to a degree of frame structure flexibility at the expense of some additional interference that can be controlled to some extent.
 A common phase clock reference (e.g. UTC) and accuracy/performance constraints that depend on the underlining technology (e.g. +/- 1.5 μs for LTE-TDD and 5G-NR) is required.

-The Report has identified the following items that will need to be agreed at the national level to enable the three operating modes.
+This Report has identified the following items that should be agreed at the national level to enable the three operating modes.

 For synchronised operation, a common framework or a multilateral agreement has to be defined at the national level so that all MFCN licensees in the same band use: